zenflow/mylocalshop/README.md

 ## TODO

-- concatenate migrations & deploy
 - admin pages:
-    - show some <Loader/> for "loading" stateS
     - refresh button
     - title in <h1> & <head>
     - render resource views using `session` **and `data`** (example: 'user' role is denied access to edit users **except their own user**)